The Cut Guide · Reference Fancy Shape · Brilliant Family

 ⚠ Corners Chip Without Protection

-Princess cuts are made with 2, 3, or 4 pavilion chevron rows — a detail rarely disclosed at point of sale.
-Two-chevron stones show bold, graphic sparkle; four-chevron shows finer, more crushed sparkle.
-The GIA report does not specify chevron count.
-Ask to see the stone in person — the difference is immediately visible.
+Princess cuts come in 2, 3, or 4 pavilion chevron rows — a difference that changes the sparkle character completely.
+Two rows gives bold, graphic flashes; four rows gives finer, crushed sparkle.
+The GIA report doesn't specify it, and neither will most salespeople.
+Ask to see it in person — the difference is visible immediately.

 The Cut Guide · Assessment · Princess Cut